Physical peculiarities of divergences emerging in q-deformed statistics: The divergences of q-statistics

 This result is valid for $q\neq 1$ and we have selected $1\leq q <2$.
 Of course, $q=1$ is the Boltzmann statistics instance, for which the q-exponential transforms itself into the ordinary exponential function (and the integral (\ref{ep2.1}) is convergent).
-We restrict herefrom the values of $q$ to $1<q<2$ and, according to (\ref{ep2.2}), the singularities (divergences) of (\ref{ep2.1}) are given by the poles of the $\Gamma$ function that appears in the numerator of (\ref{ep2.2}), i.e., for
+According to (\ref{ep2.2}), the singularities (divergences) of (\ref{ep2.1}) are given by the poles of the $\Gamma$ function that appears in the numerator of (\ref{ep2.2}), i.e., for